Kal Daniels

 Kalvoski Daniels (born August 20, 1963) is an American former professional baseball left fielder.
 He played seven seasons in Major League Baseball (MLB) from 1986 to 1992 for the Cincinnati Reds, Los Angeles Dodgers, and Chicago Cubs.

 Daniels was born on August 20, 1963, in Vienna, Georgia.
 He attended Northside High School in Warner Robins, Georgia, where he batted .500, and he eventually attended Middle Georgia College.
 Kal owned the single season home run record at Northside High School for 20 years.
 In 2000, Trea Brinson broke Kal's record.

 Daniels was drafted by the New York Mets in the third round, 58th overall, of the 1982 amateur entry draft, January Regular Phase.
 He didn't sign then, but when he was drafted seventh overall by the Cincinnati Reds in the 1982 amateur entry draft, June Secondary Phase, he did.

 In his first professional season, he hit .367 and stole 27 bases in 67 games.
+In 1982, Daniels was a Pioneer League All-Star.

 In 1984, his third professional season, Daniels began developing power to go along with his good speed.
 In 122 games that year, he hit 17 home runs and stole 43 bases.

 On April 9, 1986, Daniels made his big league debut at 22 years old.
 He had a successful rookie season, mostly being used off the bench-he hit .320 with 6 home runs and 15 stolen bases in 78 games (181 at-bats).
 In his second season, Daniels recorded a career high in home-runs per AB, hitting .334 with 26 home runs and 26 stolen bases in only 108 games.

-He played his final game on September 22, 1992.